pedroeml/voting-service/README.md

 If some JDBC connection failure logs are displayed, the app container will restart by itself and it'll try to reconnect again.
 It happens because the MySQL container will take a minute or two until it's ready.
 So no need to worry because eventually the app will connect to the MySQL container successfully.

+## Architecture

+It's feature-first based, which means the most external packages are related to the application features.
+They act like boxes to avoid mixing code accross business or domain-specific topics.
+These packages may provide a "provider class" (like a Facade) to use inside other packages via dependency injection.
+Each package may be divided into more specific ones like:

+- `contract`: provides REST controller classes.
+This package may contain version packages inside it.
+- `dao`: provides access methods to persistent data.
+This package contains the respective type-object class also.
+- `dto`: contains type-object classes for returning as response in the controller classes.
+- `exception`: contains domain-specific runtime exception classes.
+- `integration`: contains type-object classes for receiving as request in the controller classes or as response from external services.
+- `mapper`: provides mapper class for mapping type-object classes among packages.
+- `model`: contains type-object classes for most general use accross packages.
+- `service`: provides business or domain-specific classes.

+## Improvements

+There is plenty of space to use concurreny (multithreading) to perform some independent searching, mapping and filtering, but it'd make the code a little harder to read and to debug which wouldn't be a good trade for such small web service application.
+Something that would also be nice to have is to having more complex SQL queries.
+That would decrease the application processing and memory usage, but it'd add more complexity to the application and it wouldn't take advantage of some code reusability.

+## Limitations

+Currently only closing sessions on the next minute the Scheduled class is running are monitored to send result messages to the queue.
+It may be a way to reduce memory usage by querying only the closing sessions on the next minute, but the previous closed sessions won't be captured.
+To prevent that it'd be required to create a results table to store for every session result after its closing time.
+That could possibly explode memory consumption.
+The only way to prevent that would be paginating the select queries.

+### TODO

+- Logs (slf4j)
+- Tests (JUnit & Mockito)
+- API Documentation (Swagger)
+    - A draft of it you can check on the published Postman collection